HallaSurvivor/Blog/_posts/2022-01-24-jcf-lie-alg.md

 seen before.
 I'm sure this will be familiar to plenty of people, but I want to write up a thing about it anyways just in case!

-When I was a freshman, I took my first linear algebra class (and my first proof-based class) with [Pisztora][4].
-This class played a huge part in my decision to switch from physics to math, and I've consciously kept some of Pisztora's notational quirks throughout my career as a kind of silent homage.

-One of the last things we did in that class was a completely constructive proof that every matrix (over $\mathbb{C}$) has a Jordan Canonical Form.
-We were all completely lost, and (speaking for almost all of us, I'm sure) we loved every second of it.
-I wasn't planning to get misty eyed or nostalgic while writing this post, but I really do have great memories associated with that class.

 Now then, what _is_ JCF?

-First, a very computational angle.
 Not every matrix can be diagonalized, so it's natural to ask if there's a "next best thing".
-The answer is "yes", and it's the JCF.
+The answer is "yes", and it's the JCF[^6].
 When a matrix is diagonal it means that it acts just by rescaling along some axes, given by the basis we use to diagonalize it.
 The JCF lets us write _any_ matrix[^1] as a diagonal matrix, plus a few $1$s right above the diagonal.
 Stealing wikipedia's example, we see that